PureTalk Phone Plans for Seniors

 PureTalk vs. Other Phone Carriers

-PureTalk doesn’t offer extras that might appeal to some older adults, such as medical alert options from Lively, or free streaming services from T-Mobile.
+Also keep in mind that PureTalk doesn’t offer extras that might appeal to some older adults, such as free streaming services from T-Mobile and medical alert options from Lively.
 If you’d like access to an urgent response team, on-call nurses, and features to keep caregivers and loved ones in the loop, you may want to consider Lively’s mobile plans.

 >> Learn About: Lively Phone Review